-Primary hyperparathyroidism has become a common endocrine disorder, due in large part to the widespread use of the multichannel autoanalyzer that was introduced in the early 1970s (27).
-Prior to that time, however, primary hyperparathyroidism was not a common endocrine disease (28).
+Primary hyperparathyroidism has become a common endocrine disorder, due in large part to the widespread use of the multichannel autoanalyzer that was introduced in the early 1970s (29).
+Prior to that time, however, PHPT was not a common endocrine disease (30).
 Despite its rarity, as described in older reports, the frequency with which it was diagnosed was, in large measure, a function of one's index of suspicion.
-For example, Raymond Keating, whose work at the Mayo Clinic helped to establish modern concepts of the disease, began to recognize primary hyperparathyroidism with regularity, only after he was made more acute aware of it by Aub.
-Bauer and Albright (29).
+For example, Raymond Keating, whose work at the Mayo Clinic helped to establish modern concepts of the disease, began to recognize primary hyperparathyroidism with regularity, only after he was made more acute aware of it by Aub, Bauer and Albright (31).
 This experience was the clue that primary hyperparathyroidism was much more prevalent in the population at large than its incidence would have suggested it to be.
-Then, with the advent of the autoanalyzer, it was rather guickly apparent that there were many individuals with primary hyperparathyroidsm whose disease was not being recognized simply because calcium determinations were not being routinely obtained.
+Then, with the advent of the autoanalyzer, in the 1970's, it was rather quickly apparent that there were many individuals with primary hyperparathyroidism whose disease was not being recognized simply because calcium determinations were not being routinely obtained.
 Incidence figures rose dramatically when calcium determinations were obtained in the context of the multichannel biochemistry profile.
-Reporting its experience before and after the introduction of the autoanalyzer, the Mayo Clinic saw a 4-5-fold increase in the incidence of primary hyperparathyroidism to approximately 100,000 new cases per year or about 27.7 cases per 100,000 person years.
-(27,30).
-Apart from these reports, most other population-based studies on the prevalence of primary hyperparathyroidism are Scandinavian (31-32).
-Epidemiological uncertainties with the extensive Scandinavian databases include the fact that persistent hypercalcemia has been the primary identification marker without clear documentation of parathyroid disease by concomitant parathyroid hormone determinations (33-34).
-Post-mortem examination of the parathyroid glands do not help to solidify the database because such studies are not accompanied by functional evidence for hyperparathyroidism during life (35).
-More recently, using serum parathyroid hormone values along with the serum calcium concentration, Lundgren et al. showed that 2.6% of the postmenopausal population in Sweden had primary hyperparathyroidism (36-37).
+Reporting its experience before and after the introduction of the autoanalyzer, the Mayo Clinic saw a 4-5-fold increase in the incidence of primary hyperparathyroidism to approximately 100,000 new cases per year or about 22 cases per 100,000 person years.
+(29, 32).
+Apart from these reports, most other population-based studies on the prevalence of primary hyperparathyroidism are Scandinavian (33-34).
+Epidemiological uncertainties with the extensive Scandinavian databases include the fact that persistent hypercalcemia has been the primary identification marker without clear documentation of parathyroid disease by concomitant parathyroid hormone determinations (35-36).
+Post-mortem examination of the parathyroid glands does not help to solidify the database because such studies are not accompanied by functional evidence for hyperparathyroidism during life (37).
+Using serum parathyroid hormone values along with the serum calcium concentration, Lundgren et al. showed that 2.6% of the postmenopausal population in Sweden had primary hyperparathyroidism (38-39).
 On follow-up testing, however, only two-thirds had confirmation of the diagnosis.
 These results, nevertheless, help to underscore the point that primary hyperparathyroidism is a common endocrine disorder.
-It increases with age and is much more common in women by a ratio of approximately 3:1 (27,36-37).
+It increases with age and is much more common in women by a ratio of approximately 3:1 (29, 38-39).

-Reports from United States and Europe have suggested that the incidence of primary hyperparathyroidism may be declining (38).
+Reports from United States and Europe have suggested that the incidence of primary hyperparathyroidism may be declining (40).
 Although surprising, these reports have not been widely confirmed.
 In the experience of most endocrinologists, in fact, the incidence of primary hyperparathyroidism would appear to be unchanged.
 If it is demonstrated that the incidence of primary hyperparathyroidism is declining, this could well be due to efforts on the part of health care insurers to control costs by restricting access to the multichannel screening test.
 In the sporadic form of primary hyperparathyroidism, by far the most common presentation seen, there are no clearly definable risk factors that can be identified.
-A history of childhood irradiation to the face or neck is obtained in a small number of individuals (39-40)
+A history of childhood irradiation to the face or neck is obtained in a small number of individuals (41-42)